 A totally real, verified fact that we just made up: People who cook fancier weeknight dinners are more likely to receive a compliment from a stranger, meet their celebrity crush, and/or win the lottery.
 They’re also guaranteed to be rewarded with a delicious, steakhouse-quality meal without leaving the comforts of their own kitchen.
-Case in point: this seared bavette steak that’s drizzled in a deluxe, sherry vinegar-spiked pan sauce with crispy, cheesy potato rounds and a heap of roasted green beans.
+Case in point: this seared bavette steak that’s drizzled in a deluxe, sherry vinegar-spiked pan sauce with creamy mashed potatoes and a heap of roasted green beans.

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 • Adjust rack to top position and preheat oven to 450 degrees.
 Wash and dry produce. • Dice potatoes into ½-inch pieces.
 Halve and peel shallot; finely chop half (save the rest for another use).

 • Place potatoes in a medium pot with enough salted water to cover by 2 inches.
 Bring to a boil and cook until tender, 12-15 minutes. • Drain and return potatoes to pot; mash with crème fraîche and 1 TBSP butter (2 TBSP for 4 servings) until smooth.
 Season generously with salt and pepper. • Keep covered off heat until ready to serve.

 • Meanwhile, trim green beans if necessary.
 Toss on a baking sheet with a drizzle of olive oil, salt, and pepper. • Roast on top rack until green beans are tender, 10-12 minutes.